wlshiu/my_note/note_rtk/note_roku.md

             > Capability (attribute) of a element

         1. GstBin
+            > Base class and element that can contain other elements (Container)

             > - It is an element subclass and acts as a *Container* for other elements </br>
             >   so that multiple elements can be combined into one element.
             > - A bin can have its own source/sink pads by *ghost pad* one or more of its member's pads to itself.